nom-app/create-nom-app/docs/docs/contributing-docker-services.md

 You can run the project without Docker by using `RAW_TERM_DIR=./rawTerminalData OUTPUT_DIR=./output node render.js` from the `services/termr` directory.

-> **Note:** The only font currently supported for rendering is "Menlo for
+> **Note:** The only font currently supported for rendering is [Menlo for
-> Powerline".
-Make sure that your configuration is set correctly.
+> Powerline][MFP-font].
+Make sure that your configuration is set correctly and
+> that, if you plan on running `render.js` outside of the Docker service, you
+> have the Menlo for Powerline font installed locally on your system.
 >
 > ```yaml
 > config: